 The Cleft Lip and Palate Association (CLAPA) is a small charity working to improve the lives of people born with a cleft and their families in the UK.

 Three babies are born with a cleft every day in the UK.
 CLAPA is a community of families, patients and health professionals, all dedicated to raising awareness and working together to overcome any barriers caused by cleft lip and palate.

-Our vision is of a society where everyone affected by cleft feels supported, connected and empowered to take control wherever they are on their cleft journey.
+Our vision is of a society where everyone affected by cleft feels informed, connected, reassured and empowered.

 CLAPA’s key services include:

 CLAPA believes that every smile tells a story.
 From expectant parents dealing with a diagnosis to adults struggling to get the care they need, we believe that these stories and the people in them should shape everything we do.

 Cleft lip and palate has a wide range of causes, effects and outcomes.
 No two families will be impacted in the same way.
 The journey through treatment and beyond isn’t easy, but we believe that with the right help and support, everyone affected by cleft can be happy with how their story unfolds.

 As the only national support charity for cleft in the UK, we believe it’s our responsibility to put the needs of patients and parents first, and to fight for the best possible cleft care and outcomes for every generation.

 What is Cleft Lip and Palate?

 Early on in pregnancy, different parts of the face form and come together just above the top lip.
 If this doesn’t happen quite as it should, the result is a gap or ‘cleft’ in the upper lip, the palate (roof of the mouth), or both.
 It’s usually caused by a mix of genetic and environmental factors coming together in a way which can’t be predicted or prevented.
 Around one in 700 people are born with a cleft – that’s 1,200 each year in the UK alone.